How to Merge Cells in Google Sheets

 Steps to Merge Cells in Google Sheets (Format Menu)

-Merging cells in Google Sheets, is quite simple.
-One the easiest way for this is to use the “Merge Cells” option from the Format menu:
+Merging cells in Google Sheets is quite simple.
+One of the easiest ways for this is to use the “Merge Cells” option from the Format menu:

 • Select Cells to Merge – Once your document is open, decide which cells you want to merge.
 You can select these cells by clicking and dragging the mouse across them.
 Alternatively, you can click on a cell, hold down the Shift key, and use the arrow keys to highlight multiple cells.

-• Click on the Merge Cells Option: In the “Format” dropdown menu, go to the “Merge cells” option.
-This option is what allows you to merge your selected cells into one larger cell.
+• Click on the Merge Cells Option: In the “Format” dropdown menu, select the “Merge cells” option.
+This option allows you to merge your selected cells into one larger cell.

 • Select the Merge Option: In the “Merge cells” option, you will see three choices: “Merge all”, “Merge horizontally”, and “Merge vertically”.
 Choose the one that suits your needs.
 “Merge all” will combine all selected cells into one single cell.
 “Merge horizontally” will combine cells in the same row, and “Merge vertically” will combine cells in the same column.

-When you click on the merge option you want to use, Google Sheets will show you a pop-up to remined you if there are values in the selected cell.
+When you click on the merge option you want to use, Google Sheets will show you a pop-up to remind you if there are values in the selected cell.

-And, if you need to undo the merge, you can easily do so.
-Just use steps 3 and 4 to navigate back to the “Merge cells” option, then click on “Unmerge”. or, you can simply use the Ctrl + Z to undo.
+If you need to undo the merge, you can easily do so.
+Just use steps 3 and 4 to navigate back to the “Merge cells” option, then click on “Unmerge.”
+Alternatively, you can simply use Ctrl + Z to undo.

-Note – if you select columns and rows and then use this merging option, it will merge those as well.
-There’s no limit of cells, rows, and columns to merge but you always need to know how many cells you need to merge.
+If you select columns and rows and then use this merging option, it will merge those as well.
+There is no limit to the number of cells, rows, and columns you can merge, but you always need to know how many cells you need to merge.

-Using the merge icon on the toolbar is an even quicker method to merge cells compared to using the menu bar.
-This icon is a convenient and fast way to combine multiple cells directly from the interface without navigating through multiple menu options.
+Using the merge icon on the toolbar is an even quicker method of merging cells than using the menu bar.
+This icon is a convenient and fast way to combine multiple cells directly from the interface without navigating multiple menu options.

-• Select the Cells: Select the two or more cells that you want to merge.
-You can select cells across rows (horizontally), columns (vertically), or even select range of cells to merge.
+• Select the Cells: Select the two or more cells you want to merge.
+You can select cells across rows (horizontally), columns (vertically), or even select a range of cells to merge.

 • Look for the “Merge cells” icon: This icon is typically represented by two arrows joining into one.
 The location of this icon can vary slightly depending on whether you are using the new or classic toolbar layout, but it generally appears near the right of the toolbar.